 There were a number of negative effects that resulted from the Panic of 1837 that included high unemployment, a collapse in land prices, bankruptcies for businesses, bank closures, and high levels of personal debt.

 The crisis affected the common man greatly as the lifelong savings of many were wiped away in an instant.
 Societal impacts were numerous as some could not fathom the depths of the depression and lost everything.

 High unemployment was typically limited to areas where manufacturing was present.
 As the United States was still largely agrarian at the time, unemployment was not nearly as high as during the Great Depression some hundred years later.

 However, the pain was not limited to factory workers.
-The Panic of 1837 was preceded by a sharp drop in cotton prices that ruined many southern cotton plantation owners.3
+A sharp drop in cotton prices that preceded the panic ruined many southern cotton plantation owners.3

 Land speculators that prospered greatly in the years prior also were hit hard by the general drop in land prices.
 Unproductive land became undesirable overnight, and those that speculated on these lands generally did not have the money on hand to pay their debts when called upon.2

 Those that could not pay incurred large debts.
 Many either filed for bankruptcy or fled to Texas which had recently won its independence in the Texas Revolution.